Alicia Webb: World Wrestling Federation (1999)

 Webb was hired by the World Wrestling Federation to make a one night appearance initially as a model.
 On January 11, 1999, Alicia debuted on Raw as "Ryan Shamrock", the kayfabe younger sister of Ken Shamrock.
 Val Venis flirted with her at ringside before his match, which led to Ken Shamrock running out and viciously attacking Venis, warning him to stay away from her.
 After giving Venis a beating, Billy Gunn appeared at the ring and flirtatiously mooned Ryan.
-Ken then went after Gunn, challenging him to an WWF Intercontinental Championship match at the Royal Rumble.
+Ken then went after Gunn, challenging him to an Intercontinental Championship match at the Royal Rumble.

 On January 25, Ryan was officially introduced to the viewers by Val Venis.
-It was revealed that she had starred with Venis in the fictional pornographic film Saving Ryan's Privates.
+It was revealed that she had starred with Venis in the fictional pornographic film Shaving Ryan's Privates.
 At St. Valentine's Day Massacre, Ryan slapped Ken across the face, which caused him to lose his match to Venis later on.
 On February 13, Ken Shamrock viciously attacked Val Venis and the WWF referees during an interview.
 On February 15, Ryan helped Venis win his match after she was accidentally knocked off the apron only to be dumped by Venis following.
 That same night backstage, Billy Gunn tried consoling Ryan only to be attacked from behind by Ken.
 On March 1, Ryan came down to the ring during a match involving Venis, Shamrock and Goldust and was kissed by Goldust afterwards.